 Food Recovery and Donation Rules

-A new California State law, SB 1383, aims to keep food and other compostable materials out of landfills to reduce emissions that contribute to climate change.
+California State law SB 1383 aims to keep food and other compostable materials out of landfills to reduce emissions that contribute to climate change.
 An important requirement of the new law is that food generating businesses must recover edible food that would otherwise be disposed and donate it to feed people.

-Learn more about all the requirements in the new law at www.StopWaste.org/Rules.
+Learn more about all the requirements of the law at www.StopWaste.org/rules.